Issue triaging

 E-needs-bisection

-. - Is the issue a regression?
-Apply the
+- Is the issue a regression?
+If so, apply the

 regression-untriaged

-label (or figure out what regression it is exactly) - If you happen to know people who this issue is relevant to, ping them.
+label (or figure out what regression it is exactly).
+Generally speaking, an issue is considered a regression if something used to work, but no longer does. - If you happen to know people who this issue is relevant to, ping them.

 - For example, write